Skip to main content

 Tips & Etiquette for Hiking with Dogs

-• Bags or a shovel/trowel for disposing of waste
+• Waste bags or a small shovel/trowel

-• A basic first aid kit
+• Basic first aid kit

-• ID tags and a recent photo
+• Updated ID tags & a recent photo

-• Blaze orange apparel during hunting season
+• Blaze orange gear during hunting season

 After Your Hike